viliask/doctrine-annotation-scanner/README.md

 # Annotation Scanner [![Build Status](https://travis-ci.org/phramz/doctrine-annotation-scanner.png?branch=master)](https://travis-ci.org/phramz/doctrine-annotation-scanner)

 Annotation Scanner is a library to scan files and folders for annotated classes using doctrine annotations.
+The only changed thing is access modifier of parseNamespaceString method to allow inheritance.
+That's because PHP 8 process tokens in different way.

 Install
 ------